Tips To Navigate A Bear Market: How To Make The Most of a Downward Trend

 However, people were staying at home more, making use of streaming services.
 This caused the value of entertainment stocks such as Netflix to skyrocket, leaving investors very happy with their profits.
-A safe approach is to invest a little in the different industries, making sure that regardless of where economy hits you will have something to fall back on.
+A safe approach is to invest a little in the different industries, making sure that regardless of where the economy hits you will have something to fall back on.

 #5: Do Not Overspend

 Another crucial rule that will help you navigate your finances, both when trading on the markets and in your personal financial management.
-Investors should never use funds that were budgeted for every day expenses such as groceries or paying bills and invest them in stocks.
+Investors should never use funds that were budgeted for everyday expenses such as groceries or paying bills and invest them in stocks.
 Generally speaking, investors should not invest in equities unless they have an investment horizon of at least 5 years.

 An investment horizon is the length of time that an investor expects to hold an asset.
-A bearish market is not impossible to overcome however it can weak havoc on your finances if the money invested is needed straight away.
+A bearish market is not impossible to overcome however it can wreak havoc on your finances if the money invested is needed straight away.
 Time needs to be on your side and you need to be in a strong enough position to wait for your money to reap the rewards from the market.
-Which leads us to the next point.
+This leads us to the next point.

 #6: Be Patient and Keep Calm

 This applies to most trading strategies but it’s always good to keep it in mind.
 Especially when the markets are turning downward, it is easy for fears to grip you, influencing your trading decisions negatively.
 Stay objective regardless of the market’s activity.
 Remember that it is normal to have such trends for some time and that what comes down will go up.
-If you want to learn more on how to keep a sharp mind when trading then head over to The Mental Condition & Forex Trading: A Dynamic Duo
+If you want to learn more on how to keep a sharp mind when trading then head over to The Mental Condition & Forex Trading: A Dynamic Duo.